-Madam Speaker, one of the initiatives is the \$20,000 which is allocated to promote the function of Black Rock which was mentioned by the Honourable Minister of Defence can be Nadi not only as a redeploying training centre but also as a Regional Humanitarian and Disaster Rehabilitation Centre.

-Madam Speaker, the camp is close to Nadi International Airport and the military also monitors and provides security for the airport which is a gateway to the country.
+Madam Speaker, one of the initiatives is the \$20,000 which is allocated to promote the function of Black Rock which was mentioned by the Honourable Minister of Defence in Nadi not only as a redeploying training centre but also as a Regional Humanitarian and Disaster Rehabilitation Centre.
+The camp is close to Nadi International Airport and the Military also monitors and provides security for the airport which is a gateway to the country.

 Madam Speaker, the Fiji Military Forces is also equipped with some latest technologies and defence strategies to address emerging security threats, supporting the international community to reduce conflict and forge peaceful solutions.

-Madam Speaker, Military task requires intensive local and overseas trainings to better serve the people of our nation and the allocation of \$4.5 million for the purchase of food and service to better equip and prepare RFMF personnel is commendable, thanks to the Government of the day.
+The Military's task requires intensive local and overseas trainings to better serve the people of our nation, and the allocation of \$4.5 million for the purchase of food and service to better equip and prepare RFMF personnel is commendable, thanks to the Government of the day.

-Madam Speaker, Military personnel retire at the age of 55 every year giving opportunities to our young generation being recruited every year and this has vastly created job opportunities for men and women.
+Madam Speaker, Military personnel retire at the age of 55 every year, giving opportunities to our younger generation being recruited every year and this has vastly created job opportunities for men and women.

 Madam Speaker, the welfare of the military is very important and the allocation of \$500,000 to renovate the quarters and barracks which requires maintenance renovations and upgrading works to comply with the OHS standards.

-Madam Speaker, military wives need good accommodation and we should support otherwise at times they perform dual roles as mother and father whilst their husbands are away on tour of duty.
-That is if they live in good quarters.
-It is not an easy task for the wives to stay away from their husbands for one year and I praise all the military wives for their commitment and dedications.
+Military wives need good accommodation and we should support them.
+At times, they perform dual roles as mother and father whilst their husbands are away on duty.
+That is, if they live in good quarters.
+It is not an easy task for the wives to stay away from their husbands for one year and I praise all the Military wives for their commitment and dedication.

-Madam Speaker, all personnel in these nine Divisional Units in the RFMF are qualified infantry men, Madam Speaker.
-Head 19 Programme 1 Activity 1, Policy and Administration (\$17,598,000 for Activity 2 - LSU (Local and Support Unit), Activity 3 - 3FIR, Activity 4 - RFMF Engineer, Activity 5 - Naval Division, Activity 6 - TFs (Territorial Forces), Activity 7 - FTG (Forces Training GRP), Activity 8 - LFC (Land Forces Command) and Activity 9 - Hydrographic Unit.
+Madam Speaker, all personnel in the nine Divisional Units within the RFMF are qualified infantry men, Madam Speaker.
+Head 19 Programme 1 Activity 1, Policy and Administration (\$17,598,000 for Activity 2 - LSU (Logistics Support Unit); Activity 3 - 3FIR; Activity 4 - RFMF Engineer; Activity 5 - Naval Division; Activity 6 - TFs (Territorial Forces); Activity 7 - FTG (Forces Training GRP); Activity 8 - LFC (Land Force Command); and Activity 9 - Hydrographic Unit.

-Madam Speaker, all military personnel need to be praised for their hard work.
+Madam Speaker, all Military personnel need to be praised for their hard work.

-Fiji Police Force is allocated a total of \$193.5 million.
-Madam Speaker, this is Head 20 Programme 1 Activity 1 to Activity 9.

-Madam Speaker, the Fiji Police Force is responsible for maintaining law and order and in the Fijian society by employing best practices in the police work and using modern technology and innovating strategies to prevent crime.
+The Fiji Police Force is allocated a total of \$193.5 million which is under Head 20 - Programme 1, Activity 1 to Activity 9.
+The Fiji Police Force is responsible for maintaining law and order and in the Fijian society by employing best practices in the police work and using modern technology and innovative strategies to prevent crime.